Raul-Toache/Raul-Toache/README.md

-- 👋 Hi, I’m @Raul-Toache
+- 👋 Hi, I’m Raul Eduardo Toache Thomas
 - 👀 I’m interested in software development and data analysis.
 Especially in languages like C#, Java, C/C++, and Python.
 - 🌱 I’m currently learning design patterns (MVC & MVVM) in C#.
 Then, I am looking into vision.
 - 💞️ I’m looking to collaborate on C# projects primarily.